Explore the mortality rate maps

 Because Mortality Rate Difference is a new field, the data values are null, or not yet defined.
 Next, you'll calculate data values based on the data in other columns.
-For this analysis, you're interested in the difference between black female mortality rates and white female mortality rates.
-To find the difference, you'll subtract white female mortality rates from black female mortality rates using the Field Calculator.
+For this analysis, you're interested in the difference between Black female mortality rates and White female mortality rates.
+To find the difference, you'll subtract White female mortality rates from Black female mortality rates using the Field Calculator.

 - Right-click the Mortality Rate Difference heading and choose Calculate Field.

-The Calculate Field menu opens in the Geoprocessing pane.
+The Calculate Field menu opens.